-The RBOC must provide Transponder related reports showing:
+The RBOC must provide Transponder related reports showing,

 - 1. Detailed and summary inventories by location and in total, - 2.
 Transponders issued and removed from the population, - 3.
 Life cycle analysis, - 4.
 Purchase order status, - 5.
-Transponders still under manufacturer's warranty, - Transponders out of customer and manufacture warranty, and Transponders returned to the manufacturer as defective while still under warranty and shall also report returns as a percentage of Transponders still in warranty.
+Transponders still under manufacturer's warranty, and - 6.
+Transponders out of customer and manufacture warranty.